Ottoman Empire in World War I: Politics

 İkdam on 4 November 1918 announcing Enver, Talat, Djemal left the country.

-On 30 October 1918, the Armistice of Mudros was signed, ending Ottoman involvement in World War 1.
-The Ottoman public, however, was given misleadingly positive impressions of the severity of the terms of the Armistice.
+On 30 October 1918, the Armistice of Mudros was signed, ending Ottoman involvement in World War I. The Ottoman public, however, was given misleadingly positive impressions of the severity of the terms of the Armistice.
 They thought its terms were considerably more lenient than they actually were, a source of discontent later that the Allies had betrayed the offered terms.

 Aftermath

 Casualties

-Ottoman casualties of World War I: The Ottoman Empire mobilized a total of 3 million men.
-It lost 325,000 killed in action and hundreds of thousands more due to disease or other causes.
-Another 400,000 were wounded, 202,000 taken prisoner (mostly by Britain and Russia), and one million deserted, leaving only 323,000 men left under arms at the time of the armistice.
-The British Empire (Britain and its colonies) engaged 2,550,000 men in the conflict on the various Ottoman fronts, or 32% of its total strength; the Russian Empire up to 720,000 men in September 1916, or 19% of its forces; France 50,000 men, mainly in the Dardanelles; and Italy 70,000 men in Libya against a pro-Ottoman rebellion.
+The Ottoman Empire sustained heavy casualties in the war.
+Of the 3 million men mobilized, over 771,000 died, including 325,000 killed in action and 466,700 killed by disease.
+Another 400,000 were wounded, 202,000 taken prisoner (mostly by Britain and Russia), 61,400 missing, and one million deserted, leaving only 323,000 men left under arms at the time of the armistice.

+Without the Ottoman entry into the war, it is likely that the Allied victory would have been achieved more quickly.
+The British Empire engaged 2,550,000 men in the conflict on the various Ottoman fronts, or 32% of its total strength; the Russian Empire up to 720,000 men in September 1916, or 19% of its forces; France 50,000 men, mainly in the Dardanelles; and Italy 70,000 men in Libya against a pro-Ottoman rebellion.
 In total, both sides, Ottomans and Allies, lost 1,400,000 men.

-Without the Ottoman entry into the war, it is likely that the Allied victory would have been faster.

 Financial

-The financial losses are also huge with an expense of 398.5 million Ottoman Lira, the equivalent of 9.09 billion gold francs of the time: the Empire was practically bankrupt in 1918.
+The war effort effectively bankrupted the empire, costing 398.5 million Ottoman Lira, equal to 9.09 billion gold francs at the time.